 In its most rudimentary form, a Sanskrit mantra is made of syllables that exert their influence by means of vibration (sound).
 As one would have personally experienced, different syllables have different vibration patterns that affect various parts of the body.
 Each syllable resonates with a certain organ or part of the body.

 The vibration of an ancient mantra stimulates a gland called the hypothalamus.
 One of the most important functions of the hypothalamus is to connect the nervous system to the endocrine system via hypophysis (the pituitary gland).

 Moreover, by aiming with intention the practice of a mantra into continuously deeper layers of ourselves, we can bring more of ourselves online, as it were, and hence more onboard the journey of health towards wholeness and union.

 Here is a list of 10 powerful ancient Tibetan and Sanskrit mantras for healing:

 It is one of the most common Tibetan and Sanskrit mantras.
 Traditionally, Om (or Aum) has the capacity to progressively open up the practitioner to the ever-present timeless and formless reality, the background radiation of the universe that echoes the Big Bang.

-One of the most popular misconception about this ancient mantra is that it is religious.
+One of the most popular misconceptions about this ancient mantra is that it is religious.
 On the contrary, it is a universal powerful mantra because it neither refers to any particular religion nor God.
-One of the claims made by Yogis is that reciting Aum mantra reduces mental stress, improves our concentration, gives steadiness and peace to our mind, and clears all worldly thoughts.
+One of the claims made by Yogis is that reciting the Aum mantra reduces mental stress, improves our concentration, gives steadiness and peace to our mind, and clears all worldly thoughts.